belle2/tools/doc/installation-local.rst

   $ b2install-externals v01-05-02 [<system>]

-``system`` is again optional and can be the short distribution name for the desired system from the list of supported distributions in the table above.
+``system`` is again optional and can be the short distribution name for the desired system from the `list of supported distributions`_.
 For example, to download externals ``v01-05-02`` on an Ubuntu 16.04 machine you need to run ::

   $ b2install-externals v01-05-02 ubuntu1604